• Member Login

 - Preamble to the Local 887 Constitution, 1961

-Land Acknowledgment
+Land Acknowledgement

-We acknowledge that we live and work on the ancestral lands of the Coast Salish and Duwamish peoples.
-We know that despite the promises of designated tribal land stated in the 1855 Point Elliott Treaty, the original stewards of this vast region were forcibly removed by violent European-American settlers, through colonial policy, discriminatory laws, and the burning of traditional villages.
-We honor the descendants of the Duwamish, who continue to live in the Seattle area and among the Suquamish, Tulalip, Muckleshoot and Lummi peoples, and we respectfully acknowledge the contributions of Indigenous artists.
+We acknowledge that we live and work on the unceded ancestral lands of the Coast Salish peoples.
+We understand that despite the promise of designated tribal land according to the Point Elliot Treaty of 1855, the original stewards of this vast region were forcibly removed by European-American settlers through colonial policy, discriminatory laws, and the burning of traditional villages.
+We honor the descendants of The Duwamish who continue to live in the Seattle area and among the Suquamish, Tulalip, Muckleshoot and Lummi peoples.
+As an Arts organization, we respectfully acknowledge the contributions of Indigenous artists of all genres.
+We also recognize that capital was gained from many forms of exploitation.

 • IATSE Wardrobe Local 887